 5. Too Few Competitive Fights

 I wonder how many proper fights were in Gangsta?
-Legitimately, there weren’t that many, and most of them were abrubtly ended or downright one-sided.
+Legitimately, there weren’t that many, and most of them were abrubtly ended or one-sided.
 Considering how much emphasis is put on Twilights and their power levels, I was expecting more fights like Nicolas Brown vs Doug.
+But we didn’t get many fights at all.
+And that’s disappointing.

 4. Alex Benedetto’s Role Should’ve Been Bigger

 We get enough of Worick Arcangelo and Nicolas Brown, but not enough of Alex Benedetto, the third member of The Handymen.
 With her demons and disturbing past, the story writes itself.
 We’re talking about a prositute, hooked on drugs, who abandoned her little brother and must now find a way to live with herself.
 She’s also an accomplice to what Ricky and Nic are doing, and she’s just learning about Twilights.
 In addition, she doesn’t even get to know why the two men saved her from Barry, and it’s downright frustrating!
-I mean, Ally’s genuinelly disturbed, and that’s portrayed well, but we don’t get to learn enough about her to properly care.
+I mean, Ally’s genuinelly disturbed.
+She’s well-written, but we don’t get to learn enough about her to properly care.
 If only she had reunited with her little brother in the anime, maybe then it would be a different story.

 3. Too Many Characters, Too Little Time

-Gangsta has plenty of colorful characters, but far too few episodes to make sense of everyone’s inclusion.
-Thus, you’ll be left wondering “who’s that?” as new characters are added even in the final few episodes.
-While everything is clear-cut in Kohske’s manga, it’s cloudy in Manglobe’s anime adaptation.
-Honestly, this would be fine if the story continued, but it doesn’t.
+Gangsta has many colorful characters, but far too few episodes to make sense of everyone’s inclusion.
+Thus, you’ll be left wondering who is this and who’s that?
+Why?
+Because brand new characters are added continuously, without every being properly baked into the story.
+While everything is clear-cut in Kohske’s manga, it’s cloudy in Manglobe’s anime.
+In all honesty, this would be fine if the story continued, but it doesn’t.
+Therefore, it’s a problem.

 In the anime, valuable time is wasted on under-developed characters, that are either pointless or Manglobe does nothing with them.
 I’m talking about Delico, who doesn’t add anything to the story, and Ally’s brother Emilio, siblings who never reunite.
-Then there are characters like Erica and Mikhail who are very interesting, and nothing is done with them.
-In all honesty, you could remove 10+ characters from the show, and the story wouldn’t change one bit!
+Then there are characters like Erica and Mikhail who are very interesting.
+But they don’t do anything with them.
+Honestly, you could remove 10+ characters from the show, and the story wouldn’t change one bit!
 Please keep in mind that I’m in-fact speaking solely about the anime, and not the manga.

 The problem is that Manglobe bit off more than they could chew, not knowing what their future would hold; a bankruptcy.
 In turn, I believe they wanted to create a longer season, as episode 12 ends like every other episode, without anything “final” about it.
 It makes me think that they just didn’t expect to go bankrupt when they started adapting Kohske’s manga.
 That’s it.